jairamc/presentations/git-commits/index.md

 ## One Change, One Commit

+Commits should ideally be:

+Complete
+  ~ all the modifications required for a logical change

+Consistent
+  ~ the modifications are for only a single logical change

+Correct
+  ~ the result compiles and passes all tests

+## The CLI is your friend

 > - Use `git diff` and `git add` to select files to stage
 > - Use `git add --patch` (aka. `git add -p`)
 >     + Interactively stages chunks of changed files